 Mark Scrimshire, Current Entrepreneur-in-Residence

-“The HHS Entrepreneur-in-Residence program not only brought in fantastic outside expertise for my project, it gave me a group of like-minded, creative people to share ideas, learn new techniques and spread innovative ways of work.
+“The HHS Entrepreneurs-in-Residence program not only brought in fantastic outside expertise for my project, it gave me a group of like-minded, creative people to share ideas, learn new techniques and spread innovative ways of work.
 The support from the Secretary’s office was also a big help.
 When we wanted to meet with other federal offices or get access to key experts, the Chief Technology Officer’s office was incredibly helpful.
 My own story may be unique.
-The project we launched nearly 4 years ago has been so successful, that both the Entrepreneur in Residence and I have been recruited to focus our full time effort — along with a new larger team and a goal of agency wide spread.”
+The project we launched nearly 4 years ago has been so successful, that both the Entrepreneur-in-Residence and I have been recruited to focus our full time effort — along with a new larger team and a goal of agency wide spread.”